gatsbyjs/gatsby/docs/blog/2019-03-27-security-for-modern-web-frameworks/index.md

 Now go make awesome Gatsby sites that are completely secure!
 Fo more information on web security checkout the [OWASP Top Ten](https://www.owasp.org/images/7/72/OWASP_Top_10-2017_%28en%29.pdf.pdf).
 The [Open Web Application Security Project](https://www.owasp.org/index.php/Main_Page) is a excellent resource for security.

 **Disclaimer**: The author does not claim to be a security expert.
 He is a developer who cares about security and has some experience.
-This post might contain incomplete or innaccurate information.
+This post might contain incomplete or inaccurate information.
 It is your responsibility to properly secure your sites.